 Transaction cycle Description of risk Work completed Assurance gained & issues arising Contributions Recorded contributions not correct (Occurrence) We have undertaken the following work in relation to this risk: we have performed a walkthrough to gain assurance that the in-year controls were operating in accordance with our documented understanding tested a sample of contributions to source data to gain assurance over their accuracy and occurrence rationalised contributions received with reference to changes in member body payrolls and numbers of contributing pensioners and ensured that any unexpected trends were satisfactorily explained.
 Our audit work has not identified any significant issues in relation to the risk identified.
 Benefits payable Benefits improperly computed/claims liability understated (Completeness, accuracy and occurrence) We have undertaken the following work in relation to this risk: we have performed a walkthrough to gain assurance that the in-year controls were operating in accordance with our documented understanding tested a sample of individual pensions in payment by reference to member files for accuracy and occurrence rationalised pensions paid with reference to changes in pensioner numbers and increases applied in the year and ensured that any unusual trends were satisfactorily explained which confirmed completeness.
-Our audit work is in progress as we are currently waiting for information to evidence two new pension payments as our sample testing of 22 identified: • one pensioner with no leaver form • one pension with no final calculation.
-We will verbally update the committee with the outcome of our testing.
+Our audit work has not identified any significant issues in relation to the risk identified.
+We experienced delays in providing the information required to support the starters and leavers testing as documentation was not always readily available on the pensions administration system.